SwiftKickMobile/TLIndexPathTools/README.md

 @end
 ```

-This template will work with plain arrays or an `NSFetchRequest`.
+This template works with plain arrays or `NSFetchRequests`.
 With plain arrays, you simply set the `dataModel` property of the controller (or set the `items` property and get a default data model).
-With `NSFetchRequest`, set the `fetchRequest` property and call `performFetch:` to get things started.
-The controller creates the data model for you from the fetch result.
-The controller holds an instance of `NSFetchedResultsController` internally and anytime this controller calls `controllerDidChangeContent`, the index path controller updates the data model.
+With `NSFetchRequests`, you set the `fetchRequest` property and call `performFetch:`.
+From then on, the controller updates the data model interinally every time the fetch results change (using an internal instance of `NSFetchedResultsController` and responding to `controllerDidChangeContent` messages).

-In either case, whether you explicitly set the data model or the controller converts the fetch result into a data model, the delegate method gets called to give you an opportunity to perform the batch updates:
+In either case, whether you explicitly set a data model or the controller converts a fetch result into a data model, the controller creates the `TLIndexPathUpdates` object for you and passes it to the delegate, giving you an opportunity to perform batch updates:

 ```Objective-C
 - (void)controller:(TLIndexPathController *)controller didUpdateDataModel:(TLIndexPathUpdates *)updates